-When the conditions are not reported, this should be signified by the insertion of 'NR' for the appropriate runway third(s).
+When the conditions are not reported, this is signified by the insertion of 'NR' for the appropriate runway third(s).

 Item H - Width of runway to which the RWYCCs apply.
-The width in metres if less than the published runway width should be inserted.
+The width in metres if less than the published runway width is inserted.

-Situational awareness section
+3. Situational awareness section

-Elements in the situational awareness section should end with a full stop.
+Elements in the situational awareness section end with a full stop.

-Elements in the situational awareness section for which no information exists, or where the conditional circumstances for publication are not fulfilled, should be left out completely.
+Elements in the situational awareness section for which no information exists, or where the conditional circumstances for publication are not fulfilled, are left out completely.

 Item I - Reduced runway length.
-The applicable runway designator and available length in metres should be inserted (e.g. RWY nn [L] or nn [C] or nn [R] REDUCED TO [n]nnn).
+The applicable runway designator and available length in metres is inserted (e.g. RWY nn [L] or nn [C] or nn [R] REDUCED TO [n]nnn).